Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Introduction

 Our work builds on existing literature in machine learning and stochastic optimization.

-{\em Learning with decision-dependent distributions.} The basic setup for decision-dependent problems that we use is inspired by the performative prediction framework introduced by \cite{perdomo2020performative} and its multiplayer extension developed independently in \cite{narang2022multiplayer,wood2022stochastic,piliouras2022multi}.
-The stochastic gradient method for performative prediction was first introduced and analyzed in \cite{mendler2020stochastic}, while the stochastic forward-backward method for games was analyzed in \cite{narang2022multiplayer}.
-A related work \cite{drusvyatskiy2020stochastic} showed that a variety of popular gradient-based algorithms for performative prediction can be understood as the analogous algorithms applied to a certain static problem corrupted by a vanishing bias.
+\paragraph{Learning with decision-dependent distributions.} The basic setup for decision-dependent problems that we use is inspired by the performative prediction framework of \cite{perdomo2020performative} and its multiplayer extension developed independently by \citet{narang2022multiplayer}, \citet{piliouras2022multi}, and \citet{wood2022stochastic}.
+The stochastic gradient method for performative prediction was first introduced and analyzed by \cite{mendler2020stochastic}, while the stochastic forward-backward method for games was analyzed by \cite{narang2022multiplayer}.
+The related work of \cite{drusvyatskiy2020stochastic} showed that a variety of popular gradient-based algorithms for performative prediction can be understood as the analogous algorithms applied to a certain static problem corrupted by a vanishing bias.
 In general, performatively stable points (equilibria) are not ``performatively optimal'' in the sense of \cite{perdomo2020performative}.
-Seeking to develop algorithms for finding performatively optimal points, the paper \cite{miller2021outside} provides sufficient conditions for the prediction problem to be convex; extensions of such conditions to games appear in \cite{wood2022stochastic,narang2022multiplayer}.
-Algorithms for finding performatively optimal points under a variety of different assumptions and oracle models appear in \cite{jagadeesan2022regret,miller2021outside,wood2022stochastic,narang2022multiplayer,izzo2021learn}.
-The performative prediction framework is largely motivated by the problem of strategic classification \cite{hardt2016strategic}, which has been studied extensively from the perspective of causal inference \cite{bechavod2020causal, miller2020strategic} and convex optimization \cite{dong2018strategic}.
-Other lines of work \cite{brown2020performative, ray2022decision,cutler2021stochastic,wood2021online} in performative prediction have focused on the setting in which the environment evolves dynamically in time or experiences time drift.
+Seeking to develop algorithms for finding performatively optimal points, the work of \cite{miller2021outside} provides sufficient conditions for the prediction problem to be convex; extensions of such conditions to games appear in the papers of \cite{narang2022multiplayer} and \cite{wood2022stochastic}.
+Algorithms for finding performatively optimal points under a variety of different assumptions and oracle models appear in the works of \cite{izzo2021learn}, \cite{jagadeesan2022regret}, \cite{miller2021outside}, \cite{narang2022multiplayer}, and \cite{wood2022stochastic}.
+The performative prediction framework is largely motivated by the problem of strategic classification \citep{hardt2016strategic}, which has been studied extensively from the perspective of causal inference \citep{bechavod2020causal, miller2020strategic} and convex optimization \citep{dong2018strategic}.
+Other lines of work \citep{brown2020performative, cutler2023distdrift, ray2022decision, wood2021online} in performative prediction have focused on the setting in which the environment evolves dynamically in time.